 Dr. Mark Siedner is an infectious diseases specialist and clinical epidemiologist.
 His clinical and research work is focussed on decreasing the burden of infectious diseases on health and quality of life.
 Mark also has a passion for transferring these skills to trainees on both sides of the Atlantic Ocean.
-He is a member of AHRI Faculty, and also holds the positions of Assistant Professor of Medicine at Harvard Medical School, Assistant Physician at Massachusetts General Hospital and Visiting Associate Professor of Medicine at Mbarara University of Science and Technology.
+He is a member of AHRI Faculty, and also holds the positions of Associate Professor of Medicine at Harvard Medical School, Assistant Physician at Massachusetts General Hospital and Visiting Associate Professor of Medicine at Mbarara University of Science and Technology.

 In addition, Mark serves as the primary mentor to dozens of medical students, medical trainees and junior faculty, and said he was humbled and delighted to be awarded a Harvard Medical School Young Mentor Award in recognition for these activities.
 He continues to dedicate significant time to didactics, both as a teaching clinician on the medical wards, but also through formal leadership on research capacity building.
 Much of this work has been for trainees in Uganda, where he teaches courses on epidemiology, biostatistics, manuscript and grant writing.
 He was honoured for this service with a Visiting Associate Professor of Medicine title at the Mbarara University of Science and Technology, where he is also a senior mentor on the NIH-funded D43 Mentored Research Training Grant on capacity building in HIV and chronic disease.

 Click here for a full list of publications.